vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 However, the one big difference between Polygon zkEVM and other projects is zkEVM's efficient prover and the significant ethereum equivalence.
 Regarding the design of the prover/verification component: other projects use an arithmetic circuit approach while the Polygon zkEVM zkProver uses State Machine approach.

-### Is Polygon zkEVM open source?

-Yes, Polygon zkEVM will be fully open sourced with a **AGPLv3 open source license**.

 ### Does Polygon zkEVM have a separate token?

 No. **ETH will be used for gas fees**.
 It is expected that MATIC will be used for staking and governance in Polygon zkEVM in the future.